Home Maintenance Schedule South Africa: Monthly, Seasonal & Annual Checklist

 Annual review

-Annual home maintenance review
+Annual home maintenance review and repair planning

 Once a year, review your known issues list, maintenance budget, recurring problems and upcoming repairs.
 This helps you turn maintenance into a calm system instead of scattered reactions.